Government ‘failing miserably’ over hospitals crisis, says McDonald

 “Be sure that behind every one of those 1,100 is a person, somebody’s loved one.

-“This crisis hasn’t fallen out of the sky, the IMO (Irish Medical Organisation) has been ringing the alarm bell for weeks and weeks.
+“This crisis hasn’t fallen out of the sky – the INMO (Irish Nurses and Midwives Organisation) has been ringing the alarm bell for weeks and weeks.

 “So the the big question which arises is what is the health minister doing?
 What is the HSE doing?